 In addition, our properties may contain or develop harmful mold or suffer from other indoor air quality issues.
 Indoor air quality issues also can stem from inadequate ventilation, chemical contamination from indoor or outdoor sources, and other biological contaminants such as pollen, viruses and bacteria.
 Indoor exposure to airborne toxins or irritants can be alleged to cause a variety of adverse health effects and symptoms, including allergic or other reactions.
-As a result, the presence of significant mold or other airborne contaminants at any of our properties could require us to undertake a costly remediation program to contain or remove the mold or other airborne contaminants or to increase ventilation.
+As a result, the presence of significant mold or other airborne contaminants or to increase ventilation.
+In addition, the presence of significant mold or other airborne contaminants or to increase ventilation.
 In addition, the presence of significant mold or other airborne contaminants could expose us to liability from our tenants or others if property damage or personal injury occurs.